Accoutrements (n.) Addition clothing or equipment; items worn by a person to be used for a specific purpose.

 Inhibit (v.) hinder, restrain, or prevent.
 To prevent or prohibit someone from doing something.

-Jeremiad (n.) prolonged lamentation or complain (a work of literature)
+Jeremiad (n.) a prolonged lamentation or complain (a work of literature)

 Opportunist (n.)
 One who takes advantage of any opportunity to achieve an end, often with no regard to for principle or consequences.